DavidGuere/Chit-Chat/README.md

 - React: An open-source, front end, JavaScript library for building user interfaces or UI components.
 - HTML: Hypertext Markup Language is the standard markup language for documents designed to be displayed in a web browser.
 - CSS: A style sheet language used for describing the presentation of a document written in HTML.

-  -TypeScript: A strict syntactical superset of JavaScript.
+- TypeScript: A strict syntactical superset of JavaScript.

 ## Usage